martin-ritsberg-khk/wordpress/wp-content/plugins/metronet-profile-picture/readme.txt

 == Upgrade Notice ==

-= 2.3.8 =
+= 2.3.10 =
-Removing top-level navigation.
+Added new hook for add-on capability.